juherr/fit/imp/cpp/README.txt

     Borland C++ Builder compiler.
 It was seeing #include "tools/string.h" and getting that confused with the standard library string.h.

+  * Broke the UNIX build of CeeFIT on 1.1.1?!
+All file searches died with an AssertTrueFailed.  (*sigh*)  This is now fixed, Linux/unix builds should now work and pass spec tests.

 Please visit the official CeeFIT website for The latest information and news about CeeFIT: